AMERICAN WEDDINGS BLOG

-You don’t want to spend hours answering questions about what to wear, when to show up, how to RSV, etc. from a hundred different guests - potentially coming from different places, near and far.
-Plus, it’s 2019.
+You don’t want to spend hours answering questions about what to wear, when to show up, how to RSVP, if kids are invited, etc., from a hundred different guests -- potentially coming from a hundred different places, near and far.
+Plus, it’s 2021!
 We’re getting all our other information from our phones and computers, so why not get our wedding details that way too?

-Although you probably already know this by now, a wedding website allows you to put all of your wedding details - like your registry information, ceremony and reception location, and RSVPs in one place.
-It’s also a chance for you to tell your story to folks that don’t know you so well.
+Although you probably already know this by now, a wedding website allows you to put all of your wedding details -- like your registry information, ceremony and reception location, and RSVPs -- all in one place.
+It’s also a place for you to tell your love story to folks that don’t know you so well.

-A small amount of money can go a long way in turning a “good” wedding website into an “amazing looking” wedding website.
-Remember, this will be the first interaction your guests will be having with your wedding, and you want it to be engaging, visually appealing, and useful.
+A small amount of money can go a long way in turning a 'good' wedding website into an amazing wedding website.
+This will be the first interaction your guests have with your wedding, so look for features you find engaging, visually appealing, and (most importantly) useful.

-Below are seven wedding websites that our ministers use and recommend, listed in no particular order.
-That’s because there really isn’t a one-size-fits all website.
-Your choice depends on how much time, energy, functionality - and money - you want to dedicate to this part of your wedding.
+Keep in mind: There really isn’t a one-size-fits all website.
+Your choice will depend on how much time, energy, functionality, and money, you want to dedicate to this part of your wedding.

-That said, WeddingWire has some pretty awesome features, and offers easy-to-use wedding website templates.
-The service is free with an option to purchase a custom domain for $13.
+WeddingWire has some pretty awesome features, and offers easy-to-use wedding website templates.
+Their service is free with an option to purchase a custom domain for around $13.

 There are over 400 template options to choose from and their website integrates well with other digital planning tools.
 Pages can also be hidden or password protected.
 Although there are many templates to choose from, we found that a lot of their choices lack the “wow” factor.
-It does, however, offer the essentials that a wedding website needs - but without the flare.
+They do, however, offer the essentials that a wedding website needs (just without the flare).